 - Check that all hives have adequate stores, add winter patties, or sugar, or candy boards as needed (a 1-4% pollen amount is fine for winter feed).
 January through March are common months for bees to starve.
 This is also when colonies can start consuming more of their resources than they did in the first half of the winter.

 - When checking stores, make sure there is no unusual moisture buildup.
-Top insulation or quilt boxes typically help with that.
+Top insulation or quilt boxes typically help with that, but are not completely necessary.

 - Make sure entrances are not blocked, so bees can take a cleansing flight on warmer days.